“Little foxes spoil the vine”

 So today, my friends, know this: There are many little foxes that the enemy uses to distract you from your true identity in Christ!
 But as you allow the Holy Spirit to guide you, you can hunt them down, kill them, and make a nice fur coat out of them.

 A prayer for you: Good morning Heavenly Father, you are such a good Dad!
-I want to thank you for all that you do for me.
+I want to thank you for all you do for me.
 Please help me to begin to recognize any NEW little foxes in my life that try to sneak in on me.
 And please give me the spiritual concentration to get rid of those little buggers!
 Right now, I lift up all who are reading this, directly to you.
-I ask that you give them wisdom and revelation to understand what they should cut out of their life, and what they should add; the little stuff that they think is no big deal.
-Strengthen them!
-Help them!
-And comfort them!
-In Christ’s name I pray, Amen.
+I ask that you give them wisdom and revelation to understand what they should cut out of their life, and what they should add; the little stuff they think is no big deal.
+Strengthen them, help them, and comfort them!
+In Christ’s name I pray, amen.